-- A. Application for permits for access to a street, construction of a new accessway, or modification or reconstruction of an existing driveway approach shall be made to the Engineer on forms provided for that purpose.
-A permit fee, as approved by the City Council, shall accompany each application. - B. The access permit application shall include three (3) copies of an electronic copy (AutoCAD, Adobe PDF, Bluebeam, or other acceptable format) of a scaled drawing showing the location and size of all proposed improvements in the right-of-way. - C. The Engineering Director City Engineer shall review access permits and drawings for conformance with the provisions and standards set forth in this chapter and the Milwaukie Public Works Standards.
+A. Application for permits for access to a street, construction of a new accessway, or modification or reconstruction of an existing driveway approach shall be made to the City Engineer on forms provided for that purpose.
+A permit fee, as approved by the City Council, shall accompany each application.

+B. The access permit application shall include an electronic copy (AutoCAD, Adobe PDF, Bluebeam, or other acceptable format) of a scaled drawing showing the location and size of all proposed improvements in the right-of-way.

+C. The City Engineer shall review access permits and drawings for conformance with the provisions and standards set forth in this chapter and the Milwaukie Public Works Standards.